abpframework/abp/docs/en/Modules/Cms-Kit/Index.md

 CMS Kit uses [distributed cache](../../Caching.md) for responding faster.

-> Using a distributed cache such as [Redis](../../Redis-Cache.md) is highly recommended for data consistency in tiered solutions.
+> Using a distributed cache, such as [Redis](../../Redis-Cache.md), is highly recommended for data consistency in distributed/clustered deployments.

 ## How to Install